-THE UNITED STATES PLAYING CARD CO. ("Opposer") filed on 19 December 2011 an opposition to Trademark Application Serial No.4-2011-750028.
-The application, filed by FERNANDO G. MONTEVERDE ("Respondent-Applicant"), covers the mark "BEE & LOGO" for use on "sporting goods and services" under class 28 of the International Classification of Goods and Services.
-The Opposer alleges, among other things, that:
+THE UNITED STATES PLAYING CARD CO. "(Opposer")1 filed an opposition to Trademark Application Serial No. 4-2011-750088.
+The application, filed by FERNANDO G. MONTEVERDE ("Respondent-Applicant")2, covers the mark "BEE KILLERSPIN AND LOGO" for use on "sporting good/articles, golf equipment, skateboard, swimming accessories, exercise mats, sports and fitness accessories" under Class 28 of the International Classification of Goods and Services3.

+The Opposer alleges, among other things that: